This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-Particularly given its remote location, we've been very impressed with the quality, variety and presentation of food at Jack's Camp.
+Although we didn’t stay at Jack’s Camp in 2023, in the past we've been very impressed with the quality, variety and presentation of food here, especially given its location.
 With advance notice, dietary requirements and private dinners can be catered for.

 For lunch we were served delicious Moroccan kebabs with lentils, accompanied by home-made bread.
 On our second day, we enjoyed simple, but tasty sandwiches of roast beef, turkey, or cucumber.